Here are a few reasons why it's so great to travel with infants:

 On the Ground

 Designate a diaper-changing station at your destination.
 Bring a box of wipes, put a disposable changing pad on top of a towel, and stack a bunch of diapers in one area.
-"That way, you don't need to chase down the diaper bag and unpack it for each change, and you do not need to replenish the bag's contents constantly," says Lenin.
+With everything already set up, there will be no rummaging through suitcases in search of diapers, wipes or creams.

 Don't begrudge the baby's naps.
 It's tempting to "go, go, go" on vacation, sightseeing as much as possible to pack it all in.
 But it is important to rest almost as much as your baby does.
 Rest while baby does if you can, and if you can't, try traveling during that time.
 A long car ride or busy flight can be a lot easier if baby can sleep straight through it!